Adroiti/docs-for-code-review-tools/tfsec/aws-cloudtrail-enable-all-regions.md

-Pattern: Cloudtrail should be enabled in all regions regardless of where your AWS resources are generally homed
+Pattern: Missing use of multi-region AWS CloudTrail

 Issue: -

 ## Description

-When creating Cloudtrail in the AWS Management Console the trail is configured by default to be multi-region, this isn't the case with the Terraform resource.
-Cloudtrail should cover the full AWS account to ensure you can track changes in regions you are not actively operting in.
+When creating CloudTrail in the AWS Management Console the trail is configured by default to be multi-region, this isn't the case with the Terraform resource.
+CloudTrail should cover the full AWS account to ensure you can track changes in regions you are not actively operating in.

-**Resolution**: Enable Cloudtrail in all regions.
+**Resolution**: Enable CloudTrail in all regions.

 ## Examples